tharik-10/sprint-0/README.md

 Dependencies
 Build-time Dependencies
-Name	Version	Description
+Name	and Version	and Description
-Python	3.10+	Core programming language interpreter pip	Latest	Package installer for Python
+Python	and 3.10+	and Core programming language interpreter pip	and Latest	and Package installer for Python